AllergictoCrustaceans/I-am/README.md

 ## DRAFT AS OF 11/21

+**IMPORTANT:**
-**IMPORTANT:** For the sake of my own clarity and organization, this repo only contains the backend portion of the app.
+For the sake of my own clarity and organization, this repo only contains the backend portion of the app.

-To view the front-end portion, please see the repo called 'i-am-client'.
+To view the front-end portion, please see the repo called [i-am-client](https://github.com/AllergictoCrustaceans/i-am-client).

 **Brief Overview of I-AM:**